Using the Service Center Inbound Tab

 - Create and Open - Creates a case and opens the tab

 If the original sender replies to the email and copies another email address, and they reply, that reply is included in the email chain.
-However, SCRs can only reply to the original sender, not any other email addresses.
+However, Service Center Reps can only reply to the original sender, not any other email addresses.

 Replying to an Email